 - Oil shale reserves in Utah, Colorado, and Wyoming are estimated to contain 800 billion barrels of oil.

 - Oil shale is among the dirtiest feedstock for oil on the planet in terms of carbon dioxide emissions.

 - Enefit holds a research, development, and demonstration (RD&D) lease in the Uintah Basin of Utah adjacent to the Colorado border.
 If they prove commercial viability, the stage is set to expand operations to encompass thousands of acres for mountaintop removal style strip mining and onsite processing.

 - The immense amounts of water needed for processing oil shale would come from the already drought stressed and overused Colorado River Basin.

 We can’t let this industry take hold in Utah.

-A decision on the right of way may be coming as soon as early July.
+2018: The BLM issued a decision to permit the right of way.
 This right of way through public land is in effect a subsidy to the oil shale industry, decreasing expenses tremendously and making the likelihood of demonstrating commercial viability greater.

 In the news: